-The end of year is a busy time in the medical world, and if you’re responsible for equipment purchases, you’re surely aware of time running out for budgeted items.
-Chances are you have approved items that have to be purchased before year-end or you lose the approval.
-Or, you may have a budget allocated that if unspent will be reduced next year.
+The end of the year is a busy time in the healthcare industry, and if you’re responsible for equipment purchases, you’re surely aware of the time running out for budgeted items.
+Add a global pandemic into the mix and you'll understand that time is of the essence.
+You may have approved items that have yet to be purchased before year-end or else you'll lose the approval.
+Or, you may have a budget allocated that, if unspent, it will be reduced next year.

-As you work through these last minute procurements, keep these tips in mind to help the process go more smoothly.
+As you work through the last minute procurement planning, keep these tips in mind to help the process go more smoothly.